sjefvanleeuwen/generative-ai-ethics-policy/README.md

 - **GitHub Copilot**: Used for code generation and policy drafting
 - **Claude 3.7 Sonnet**: Leveraged for complex policy content and reasoning
-- **Midjourney**: Created visual assets, diagrams, and the "At a Glance" poster artwork
 - **BPMN.io**: Integrated for interactive process diagrams
 - **Markdown + JavaScript**: Static site generation for easy deployment
 - **GitHub Pages**: Seamless publishing via GitHub Actions